acomas1/codeplug-merger/README.md

 - Make backups of all files before starting.
 Best practice is the name the backup with the backup date as part of the file name.
 - Use the same CPS version to create all exports and imports files

-These programs are designed to merge Anytone D878UVII Plus codeplug csv file.
+These programs have only been tested to merge Anytone D878UVII Plus codeplug csv file.
 The following csv files are supported:
 - Channel.csv
 - Zone.csv
 - Scanlist.csv